aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 Rect4i      // A rectangle of 4 integers
 ~~~

-For common types, it may seem not so bad, but it gets worse as we introduce
+For commonly used types, it may seem not so bad, but it gets worse as we introduce
 other types.
 For doubles, what do we do?
 Maybe add a d after the types:

 ~~~